 OHL was acquired to provide future growth and value to Coronado's shareholders.
-OHL provides retail customers with power purchased from the spot market augmented by in house generation capacity.
-The Company plans to sell retail power in step with its generating capacity and use its capacity and market hedges to mitigate risk of fluctuations in cost of supply.
-There are strategic plans in place for increased generation capacity and development of critical IT infrastructure for customer relations, sales and administration to service a greater number of new customers.
+OHL provides retail customers with power purchased from the spot market augmented by in house peaking generation capacity.
+The Company plans to sell retail power in step with its generating capacity and use its peaking capacity and market hedges to mitigate risk of fluctuations in cost of supply.
+There are strategic plans in place for increased generation capacity and the company has recently developed critical IT infrastructure and sales and administration infrastructure to service a greater number of new customers expected to be acquired through Utilise

-At the time Coronado acquired OHL, it had 2.4MW of capacity and in the intervening eleven month period it added another 2 x 1MW generators bringing its total capacity to 4.4MW.
-The Company has plans to acquire an additional 4MW in generation capacity by December 2015 bringing the total generation capacity to 8.4MW.
-This would provide a comfort level for the Company to significantly increase retail sales to prospective customers in line with the generation capacity.
+At the time Coronado acquired OHL, it had 2.4MW of capacity and in the intervening fourteen month period it added another 2 x 1MW generators bringing its total capacity to 4.4MW.
+The Company's current plans are to acquire an additional 4MW in generation capacity to increase total generation capacity to 8.4MW.
+This is intended to provide an opportunity for the Company to significantly increase retail sales in conjunction with the generation capacity.
 This approach has some inherent price risk involved with purchasing power on the spot market to supply customers with fluctuating demand.
-However, the Company will mitigate this risk by forecasting customer demand and purchasing hedge contracts.
+However, the Company will mitigate this risk by forecasting customer demand, using its peaking generation capacity, and purchasing hedge contracts.